-(5) A utility shall make all reasonable efforts to seek methods to safely and reliably interconnect distributed generation facilities that will export power.
+(5) A company must make all reasonable efforts to seek methods to safely and reliably interconnect DER facilities that will export power.
 This may include switching service to a radial feed if practical and if acceptable to the customer.

-(i) Pre-Interconnection studies for network interconnection of distributed generation.
-Prior to charging a pre-interconnection study fee for a network interconnection of distributed generation, a utility shall first advise the customer of the potential problems associated with interconnection of distributed generation with its network system.
-For potential interconnections to network systems there shall be no pre-interconnection study fee assessed for a facility with inverter systems under 20 kW.
-For all other facilities the utility may charge the customer a fee to offset its costs incurred in the conduct of the pre-interconnection study.
-In those instances where a utility conducts an interconnection study, the following shall apply:
+(h) Pre-Interconnection studies for network interconnection of DERs.
+Prior to charging a pre-interconnection study fee for a network interconnection of a DER, a company must first advise the customer of the potential problems associated with interconnection of a DER with its network system.
+For potential interconnections to network systems there will be no pre-interconnection study fee assessed for a facility with inverter systems under 20 kW.
+For all other facilities the company may charge the customer a fee to offset its costs incurred in the conduct of the pre-interconnection study.
+In those instances where a company conducts a pre-interconnection study, the following requirements apply: